aquasecurity/kube-hunter/src/README.md

 ~~~
 Kube Hunter's core module triggers your Hunter when the event you have subscribed it to occurs.
 in this example, we subscribe the Hunter, `KubeDashboardDiscovery`, to an `OpenPortEvent`, with a predicate that checks the open port (of the event) is 30000.
+`Convention:` The first line of the comment describing the hunter is the visible name, the other lines are the explanation.

 ##### ActiveHunter
 An ActiveHunter will be subscribed to events (and therefore operate) only if KubeHunter is running in active scanning mode.